SimmieP/SimmieP/README.md

 - 🌱 I’m currently learning how to use Github
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me through the ether
+- I want world peace and everyone to be happy

 <!---
 SimmieP/SimmieP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.